viamrobotics/docs/docs/manage/fleet/_index.md

 ---

 The [Viam app](https://app.viam.com) provides fleet management allowing you to work on any number of smart machines alone or in collaboration with others.
-You can manage your fleet from the Viam app or using the [cloud API](/program/apis/cloud/).
+You can manage your fleet of smart machines from the Viam app or using the [cloud API](/program/apis/cloud/).

 ## Work with groups of smart machines